Quasimodo singing Ordinary Miracle Hunchback of Notre Dame II

 Satellite Dish during Out There Disney Hunchback of Notre Dame

 There are a few things that appear in the song that many viewers don’t seem to notice.
-The first are cameos, which people do notice.
+The first are cameos, which people notice.
 The Cameos are Belle (Beauty and the Beast), Pumba (The Lion King) and Carpet (Aladdin).
-Two other things, is Frollo can be seen in the square as Quasimodo is looking down and a satillite dish can be seen on a house in the bird’s view of Paris or La Cite in this case.
+Two other things, is Frollo can be seen in the square as Quasimodo is looking down and a satellite dish can be seen on a house in the bird’s view of Paris or La Cite in this case.

 Quasimodo during Out There Disney Hunchback of Notre Dame